p4lang/behavioral-model/docs/JSON_format.md

 to `action_const`.
 They are both true if the `default_action` in the P4 source code for the table is declared `const`, and both false if the `default_action` is not declared `const`.
+Also since 2017 and perhaps earlier, p4c has always included the key `default_entry` in all table definitions with `type` equal to `simple`.
+Since then it has _not_ included the key `default_entry` in table definitions with types that were not `simple` (i.e. tables with action profiles or action selectors).

 Note 3: p4c always creates the value of the `next_tables` key in one of these ways: